 - The private health insurance on its own would have sped up the process for the ENT and the immunology review.
 Which is still to be done at the end of November 2019.

-- The private health insurance would have meant that with the next flu season, there is the possibility that the lung review might have been picked up and progressed.
+- The private health insurance would have meant that with the next flu season there is the possibility that the lung review might have been picked up and progressed.

 This still means that the investigations on the lungs may not have got to the point of discovery by the end of 2020.
 And certainly would not have progressed to the chest CT and the present discovery.

-Which is to say, for this client, it is the combination of medical insurance and income protection that has enabled the right testing and diagnosis to happen.
+This is to say, for this client, it is the combination of medical insurance and income protection that has enabled the right testing and diagnosis to happen.
 Which is fortunate.

 Now in all likelihood, the lesion found is not cancerous.

 However, if it was cancerous, there is a genuine chance that the lack of investigation now, and in the past, would have resulted in either finding it too late by discovering lung cancer symptoms and not just infection.